elyashivderi17/Polynom-Project/README.md

 1.add monom to our polynom.

-2. add polynom to our polynom.
+2.add polynom to our polynom.

 3.substract between two polynoms.